Cyfrin/moccasin/docs/source/all_moccasin_toml_parameters.rst

 Environment Variables
 ---------------------

-Additionally, there are a few environment variables that ``moccasin`` will look for, but it's also ok if they are not set.
+Additionally, there are a few environment variables that ``moccasin`` will look for, but it's also okay if they are not set.
 It's important to note, that the `.env` file you set in the config will be ignored for these values.

 .. code-block:: bash